The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 ### Saturated compounds

 > If the compound has a double bond or triple bonds they are known as an unsaturated compound.
 They do not have the maximum number of hydrogen atoms around the carbon atom.

+### Fuctional Groups

+> A group of atoms that is responsible for the characteristic reactions of a homologous series.

 ## Alkanes